 Cleatkins are comfortable to walk in.
 I had a little trouble getting them on the first time, but since then it has been a snap to pull them on and off.
 If you are removing your shoes with the Cleatskins still on, you have to loosen your laces more than usual, since Cleatskins make the shoes more rigid.
 But obviously that is no big deal.

 It's refreshing to try a product that has a great idea behind it, then delivers exactly as promised.
 I inadvertently tested the non-marking sole claim as well, since I sneaked into the kitchen to get a Gatorade upon arriving home last week.
 I am happy to report the kitchen floor is unscathed.
 I'd recommend Cleatskins to any fellow baseball player."

 We asked Matt if he got any admiring glances or jealous comments from teammates when he showed up wearing Cleatskins.
 He said one guy pointed and said, "Hey, look at you!"
 We have decided that counts.

 In addition to baseball, there are Cleatskins for golf, track, softball, rugby, lacrosse, cycling and more.
-They are available in a variety of colors, and will run you $20 to $30 a pair.
+They are available in a variety of colors.
 Team discounts are available if you contact the fine folks at Cleatskins.
 Or, if you are not buying for the whole team, Coupon Puppet of course has a Cleatskins discount code for you.